Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Computational Study

-where $\alpha^k_s$ denotes the distance between the alternate next terminal and the destination of commodity $k \in K$ for sort $s$, and parameter $\beta_k$ depends on the commodity service level.
-Recall that a commodity $k \in K$ is defined as all packages with the same destination and service class.
-The term $\alpha^k_s$ ensures that two commodities with different destinations have different flow diversion cost.
-However, two commodities with different service class can have the same destination. $\beta^k$ ensures that such commodities have different flow diversion cost for the same destination.
-The weight for the flow diversion cost is defined in \eqref{epsilon}.
+where $\alpha^k_a$ denotes the distance between terminal $a \in A^k$ and the final destination of commodity $k \in K$.
+Recall that a commodity $k \in K$ is defined as the set of all packages with the same destination and service class.
+The term $\alpha^k_a$ ensures that two commodities with different final destinations have different flow diversion costs from the current terminal to the next outbound terminal.
+Parameter $\beta_k$ depends on the commodity service class and ensures that the commodities with the same final destination (and hence, the same value of $\alpha^k_a$) but different service classes (e.g., one-day service, two-day service, or three-days service) have different flow diversion costs.

 \paragraph{Data Generation for ML Model}